Barbara Regina Dietzsch

 Dietzsch specialized in watercolor and gouache paintings of animals and plants.
 She painted flowers mainly, but also birds and shells.
 In portraying naturalist subjects, Dietzsch and her sister Margaretha Barbara followed in the footsteps of earlier female artists from their city, including at least the celebrated naturalist and illustrator Maria Sibylla Merian (1647–1717), and engraver and flower painter Amalia Pachelbel Beer (1688–1724), daughter of the famous composer Johann Pachelbel.

 Though hers is not exactly a household name today, many art museums hold works by or attributed to Barbara Regina Dietzsch.
-These include The J. Paul Getty Museum, the National Gallery of Art, the Baltimore Museum of Art, the Fitzwilliam Museum, Fine Art Museums of San Francisco, the Rijksmuseum, Hamburg’s Kunsthalle, Oak Spring Garden Foundation, Harvard Art Museums, the Royal Horticultural Society’s Lindley Library, Staatliche Museum zu Berlin, Germanisches National Museum in Nuremberg, Frankfurt’s Städel Museum, the Staatliche Graphische Sammlung München, and Alte Pinakothek, München.
+These include The J. Paul Getty Museum, the National Gallery of Art, the Baltimore Museum of Art, the Fitzwilliam Museum, Fine Art Museums of San Francisco, the Rijksmuseum, Hamburg’s Kunsthalle, the Carnegie Museum of Art, Oak Spring Garden Foundation, Harvard Art Museums, the Royal Horticultural Society’s Lindley Library, Staatliche Museum zu Berlin, Germanisches National Museum in Nuremberg, Frankfurt’s Städel Museum, the Staatliche Graphische Sammlung München, and Alte Pinakothek, München.

-Past exhibitions featuring Barbara Regina Dietzsch:
+Current and past exhibitions featuring Barbara Regina Dietzsch:

 In Fall of 2019, Victoria Munroe Fine Art presented Contemporary Reflections on Barbara Regina Dietzsch.
 The installation placed Dietzsch’s singular portraits of flowers side by side among the individual styles and techniques of the five contemporary painters and one photographer.